-As shown in Table 2, this hypothesis is not borne out by the data.
-Higher interest rates and disinflation are not the main factors in the rise of state and local debt ratios in the 1980s.
+As shown in Table 2, higher interest rates and disinflation are not the main factors in the rise of state and local debt ratios in the 1980s.
 The reasons are straightforward: Because state and local government debt ratios are much lower than those of the household and federal sectors, the effects of interest rates and inflation on existing debt are less important.
 Interest rates on state and local debt are also lower and less variable than interest rates faced by households, further reducing their role.
-But while debt dynamics in the sense of Mason and Jayadev (2014) do not explain the rise of state and local debt ratios in the 1980s and 2000s, neither does the naive story of cumulating budget imbalances.
+But although debt dynamics in the sense of Mason and Jayadev (2014) do not explain the rise of state and local debt ratios in the 1980s and 2000s, neither does the naive story of cumulating budget imbalances.
 In fact, the state and local sectors shifted toward budget surpluses in the 1980s, after showing small but persistent deficits in the previous period of stable debt ratios.
-The rise in state and local debt ratios in the 1980s is fully explained - and the rise in the 2000s partially - by a faster pace of asset accumulation.
+The rise in state and local debt ratios in the 1980s is fully explained-and the rise in the 2000s partially-by a faster pace of asset accumulation.